davidboxboro/oadp-integration-testing/README.md

 Before running the scripts,

-1. Login to the OpenShift cluster:
+1. Log in to the OpenShift cluster:
 ```
 oc login
 ```
-2. Login to the image registry.
+2. Log in to the image registry.
 For Quay, do:
 ```
 docker login quay.io
 ```